Sowing Hybrid Rye

 Sowing hybrid rye - Information about seed rates, seed dates and soil preparation

-The grain of rye is used both for food and as a renewable raw material.
-Since the 1980s, hybrid rye varieties have been bred more because they have better disease resistance and higher yields compared to conventional rye.
+Rye grain is used both for food and as a renewable raw material.
+Since the 1980s, hybrid rye varieties have become more popular because they have better disease resistance and higher yields compared to conventional rye.
 KWS has compiled the most important information about sowing hybrid rye for you.

 What is the right seed rate for hybrid rye?